Firearms Licences and Intervention Orders

 Here we discuss the other consequential impacts of the making of an Intervention Order (Family Violence Violence Intervention Order or Personal Safety Intervention Order), upon a respondent’s firearm licence.

 Respondents to an Intervention Order become a ‘Prohibited Person’

-Under both the Family Violence Protection Act 2,,008 (Victoria) and the Personal Safety Intervention Order Act 2010 (Victoria).
-The presiding Magistrate can include conditions on an Intervention Order that either suspend or cancel a respondent’s firearms license.
+Under both the Family Violence Protection Act 2008 (Victoria) and the Personal Safety Intervention Order Act 2010 (Victoria).
+The presiding Magistrate can include conditions on an Intervention Order that either suspend or cancel a respondent’s firearms licence.

-The making of an Interim Order, even where the Court does not interfere with the respondent’s firearm(s), will cause the police to suspend that person’s license to use their firearm(s) under the Firearms Act 1966.
-That is because the making of an Intervention Order even on an Interim basis will render a respondent a “prohibited person” under the Firearms Act 1996.
+The making of an Interim Order, even where the Court does not interfere with the respondent’s firearm(s), will cause the police to suspend that person’s licence to use their firearm(s) under the Firearms Act 1966.
+That is because the making of an Intervention Order even on an interim basis will render a respondent a ‘prohibited person’ under the Firearms Act 1996.

-Where a Final Order expresses states that a respondent’s firearm(s) license is to be cancelled, the respondent’s ability to apply to have their license re-instated is severely curtailed.
+Where a Final Order expresses states that a respondent’s firearm(s) licence is to be cancelled, the respondent’s ability to apply to have their licence re-instated is severely curtailed.

 - Where the Court does make a final order that directly interferes with a respondent’s firearm license, then the Chief Commissioner must immediately cancel their firearms license, and the respondent has no right of appeal or review from this cancellation.

 - Where a final order is made, but that final order does not include conditions that affect that person’s firearm’s license, then the respondent is a prohibited person who may under the Firearms Act 1996 apply to become a non-prohibited person as a means of having their firearms license restored.

 - Intervention Order proceedings, whether commenced under the Personal Safety or Family Violence Intervention Order Acts, will have an immediate impact upon a respondent’s firearm license.